NTUwanderer/NASA_Final/server/distribute/README.md

 The number m after "Move" is number of user transitions, and m lines following, each contains the user id, prev nfs index, and new nfs index.

+k lines Following "Remove", with the i-th line containing r_i, number of removed users, and r_i user ids.

 k lines Following "Add", with the i-th line containing a_i, number of newly added users, and a_i user ids.

-k lines Following "Add", with the i-th line containing r_i, number of removed users, and r_i user ids.